ZEwela/exhibition-curator-project-pwa/README.md

 ## Overview

 **Exhibition Curator** is a Next.js application designed to help users curate their own exhibitions by browsing and managing a collection of artworks.
 The app allows users to search for artworks, add them to their exhibitions, and view detailed information about each piece.
 This project was bootstrapped with `create-next-app` and utilizes modern React and Next.js features.
+Additionally, Exhibition Curator integrates with the Harvard Art Museums API and the Cleveland Museum of Art Open Access API to fetch artwork data, providing users with a rich and diverse collection to explore and curate.

 ## Live Demo